graded-type-theory/graded-type-theory/README.lagda.md

 Note also that some changes to the code were made after feedback from anonymous reviewers.

+## Changes compared to the paper

+The paper is accompanied by a code artifact.
+This section describes (some) differences between that artifact and the present version of the code:

+* Atomic neutrals are now defined in a different way.

 ## Pointers to code for specific definitions, theorems etc. in the paper

 ```agda